 In Virginia, a drop in the payor spouse’s income, even if significant, may not guarantee a reduction in spousal support.
-As explained in Modification of Spousal Support in Virginia, under Virginia Code § 20-109 a court may decrease or terminate spousal support if there has been “a material change in circumstances” or “as the circumstances may make proper.”
+Under Virginia Code § 20-109 a court may decrease or terminate spousal support if there has been “a material change in circumstances” or “as the circumstances may make proper.”
 Although a court may find a material change in circumstances based on a complete loss of or a drop in the payor spouse’s income, the court may still refuse to reduce the amount of spousal support if it finds that the payor still has the ability to pay.

 For instance, in Lamb v.
 Lamb, although the payor spouse’s income had decreased considerably, the Virginia Court of Appeals refused to reduce the amount of spousal support because the payor had the ability to pay.
 The Court found that the payor was able to travel, had no credit card debts, had purchased a new car and a boat, had refinanced his mortgage which increased his monthly savings, and was able to meet his spousal support obligation without “invading his assets or depleting his savings.”